Aliases for SNRNP200 Gene

 GeneCards Summary for SNRNP200 Gene

 SNRNP200 (Small Nuclear Ribonucleoprotein 200kDa (U5)) is a Protein Coding gene.
-Diseases associated with SNRNP200 include retinitis pigmentosa 33 and snrnp200-related retinitis pigmentosa.
-Among its related pathways are Gene Expression and Spliceosome.
-GO annotations related to this gene include identical protein binding and ATP-dependent helicase activity.
+Diseases associated with SNRNP200 include snrnp200-related retinitis pigmentosa and retinitis pigmentosa 33.
+Among its related pathways are Gene Expression and mRNA Splicing - Major Pathway.
+GO annotations related to this gene include nucleic acid binding and identical protein binding.
 An important paralog of this gene is POLN.

 UniProtKB/Swiss-Prot for SNRNP200 Gene